dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**In life, many things do not go according to plan.
-If you fall, get back up.**
+**I am thankful for all those difficult people in my life.
+They have shown me exactly who I do not want to be.**

 Anonymous